multiversx/mx-sdk-py-cli/CLI.md

   --guardian-2fa-code GUARDIAN_2FA_CODE          the 2fa code for the guardian
-  --guardian-pem GUARDIAN_PEM                    🔑 the PEM file, if keyfile not provided --guardian-keyfile GUARDIAN_KEYFILE            🔑 a JSON keyfile, if PEM not provided --guardian-passfile GUARDIAN_PASSFILE          🔑 a file containing keyfile's password, if keyfile provided.
-If not
+  --guardian-pem GUARDIAN_PEM                    🔑 the PEM file, if keyfile not provided --guardian-keyfile GUARDIAN_KEYFILE            🔑 a JSON keyfile, if PEM not provided --guardian-passfile GUARDIAN_PASSFILE          DEPRECATED, do not use it anymore.
+Instead, you'll be prompted to enter
-                                                 provided, you'll be prompted to enter the password.
+                                                 the password.
   --guardian-ledger                              🔐 bool flag for signing transaction using ledger --guardian-wallet-index GUARDIAN_WALLET_INDEX  🔑 the address index; can be used for PEM files, keyfiles of type
-                                                 mnemonic or Ledger devices (default: 0) --relayer-pem RELAYER_PEM                      🔑 the PEM file, if keyfile not provided --relayer-keyfile RELAYER_KEYFILE              🔑 a JSON keyfile, if PEM not provided --relayer-passfile RELAYER_PASSFILE            🔑 a file containing keyfile's password, if keyfile provided.
-If not provided, you'll be prompted to enter the password.
+                                                 mnemonic or Ledger devices (default: 0) --relayer-pem RELAYER_PEM                      🔑 the PEM file, if keyfile not provided --relayer-keyfile RELAYER_KEYFILE              🔑 a JSON keyfile, if PEM not provided --relayer-passfile RELAYER_PASSFILE            DEPRECATED, do not use it anymore.
+Instead, you'll be prompted to enter the password.
   --relayer-ledger                               🔐 bool flag for signing transaction using ledger --relayer-wallet-index RELAYER_WALLET_INDEX    🔑 the address index; can be used for PEM files, keyfiles of type
                                                  mnemonic or Ledger devices (default: 0)